Ashwini-Kumar-Mahawar/AI-Voice-Agent/README.md

 ## 🚀 What's Next?

-**📍 Day 5**: Sending recorded audio to the backend for speech-to-text processing using Whisper or any ASR API!
+**📍 Day 6**: Integrating Whisper to transcribe the uploaded audio file and return the text to the frontend.

 ---